-I am amazed at how tasty, fluffy and tender these almond flour pancakes are.
+I am amazed at how tasty, fluffy and tender these keto almond flour pancakes are.
 They are low carb, gluten-free, and – most importantly – so delicious!

 Are almond flour pancakes low in carbs?

 Yes!
 As long as you don’t sweeten them (you can always top them with a low carb syrup), or use a low carb sweetener such as stevia.
-As you can see in the recipe card below, a serving of these pancakes has 6g net carbs.
+As you can see in the recipe card below, a serving of these keto pancakes has 6g net carbs.

 When my husband and I started eating a low carb diet, I was on a mission to find a low carb or keto version for all our favorite recipes.
 With time, we slowly realized that the healthiest way to eat low carb is to minimize sweet treats and focus on real food.

 So usually, breakfast is egg muffins, salami breakfast cups, or plain Greek yogurt with berries.
 But sometimes, especially on weekends, it’s nice to have something special for breakfast.
-And these almond flour pancakes are just perfect.
+And these pancakes are just perfect.

 But are these almond flour pancakes keto?
 They contain milk.
 Milk is not keto!